lsandini/cgmsim-site/docs/index.md

 !!! info "Not all patients are equal..."
-    Every simulated patient can be defined in terms of weight, insulin sensitivity, amplitude of EGP variability.
+    Every simulated patient can be defined in terms of weight, height, gender, age, insulin sensitivity, amplitude of EGP variability and carb ratio.

-This website will describe step by step how to install and kickstart the simulation as an administrator, and how to use it as an end-user.
+This website will describe step by step how create your virtual subject's profile, and how to use the simulator.

 ## Where is the source code ?